Combined authorities and combined county authorities: Hull and East Yorkshire

 After the government rejected the One Yorkshire proposal in 2019 and a cross-Humber deal with North Lincolnshire failed, a Hull and East Riding alternative was proposed.
 Negotiations began with government on a deal, with leaders of both unitary authorities indicating a preference for a rotating chair instead of a mayor.
-This deal and Greater Lincolnshire includes the last councils of Yorkshire and the Humber to not have a combined authority, with York and North Yorkshire Combined Authority having been created in 2022.
+This deal and Greater Lincolnshire includes the last councils of Yorkshire and the Humber to not have a CA or CCA.
 A mayoral deal was approved in September 2024.